 Vegetation can filter gases and particulate matter and the addition of trees and greener areas can soften the visual impact of roads and help to reduce noise.
 An approach of greening of traffic routes together with actions to reduce the traffic flows through towns and villages could help to reduce the impact of roads on local communities and encourage more sustainable methods of transport such as cycling and walking.
 A network of routes and open spaces can provide an urban ecosystem, help filter-out pollution and noise, reduce the impact of road traffic and relate better to the human scale.

-66 Royal Commission on Environmental Pollution Twenty-sixth Report The Urban Environment March 2007 green infrastructure can help to regulate temperatures by providing shade, shelter and evapo-transpiration.
+Green infrastructure can help to regulate temperatures by providing shade, shelter and evapo-transpiration.
 Water bodies can help to stabilise temperatures; and a single large tree can transpire 450 litres of water in one day.